A Multi-Agent Reinforcement Learning Framework for Off-Policy Evaluation in Two-sided Markets: Theoretical Results

 \begin{lemma} Suppose the envelop function is uniformly bounded by some constant $M>0$.
 In addition, suppose $\mathcal{F}$ belongs to the class of VC-type class such that $\sup_Q N(\mathcal{F}, e_Q, \varepsilon \|F\|_{Q,2})\le (A/\varepsilon)^{\nu}$ for some $A\ge e,\nu\ge 1$.
 Then there exist some constants $c,C>0$ such that

 for any $\tau>0$, $1\le q<T/2$. \end{lemma} As commented in the introduction, Lemma \ref{lemma:EP} is useful for finite-sample analysis of machine learning estimates under weak dependence.
-It allows us to derive a sharp bound on the difference between the proposed value estimator and an ``oracle" estimator (see the definition in the next subsection).
+It allows us to derive a sharp bound on the difference between the proposed value estimator and the oracle estimator.